The Clothworkers' Foundation

 - Non-capital project requests

-- Insufficient demonstration of secular activities (for faith-based organizations)
+- Insufficient demonstration of secular activities (for faith-based organisations)

 - Inadequate fundraising plans